Skip to content

 create app 11 2

-3. Verify your app runs by typing the command: npm start
+3. Verify your app runs by running the command: npm start.

-4. Once you verify that the app is running, stop it with the command: ctrl + c
+4. Once you verify that the app is running, stop it by running the command: ctrl + c.

 Create a Custom Data Provider

-1. After you've created a custom data app, in the command prompt in the app directory, run the command: cdf createprovider yelp-data-provider.
-This will create a yelp-data-provider directory inside the providers directory that includes a project template with boilerplate code.
+1. After you've created a custom data app, open a command prompt in the app directory and run the cdf createprovider yelp-data-provider command.
+This will create a yelp-data-provider directory that includes a project template with boilerplate code.

 create provider 11 2

-1. Open a command prompt, navigate to the yelp-data-provider directory, and run the command: npm install yelp-fusion to install a wrapper client for making requests to the Yelp Fusion API.
+1. In the command prompt, navigate to the providers/yelp-data-provider directory, and run the npm install yelp-fusion command to install a wrapper client for making requests to the Yelp Fusion API.

 npm yelp install 11 2